TEMPLE AS TECHNOLOGY

 The Death Neutralizer

-What if Egypt built a temple designed to neutralize the terror of death?
+How Egypt built a temple designed to neutralize the terror of death?

 Module IV — Karnak